jharlow/www/src/posts/learning-without-humanity.md

 Ignoring it creates an automatic blind spot in the education you offer that covers up essential and fundamental lessons.
 You produce STEM graduates who have not philosophically interrogated their ethical obligations, politicians who don't understand our historical mistakes, and business students extorting artists because they don't appreciate its cultural value or the difficulty of producing it.

 Worse, you deny the joy of studying these disciplines altogether, reducing the university experience to a cold exchange of dollar-for-dollar "value".
-University should be an engine of innovation where we improve worker productivity and improve the economy, but we should reject any framing of university that excludes other purposes.
+I accept that University should be an engine of innovation where we improve worker productivity and improve the economy, but we should reject any framing of university that excludes other purposes.
 Studying for interest, for joy and to strengthen the ethical, cultural, and political fabric of our society should always be among the best objectives of students.

 ---